Oarisma poweshiek (Parker, 1870)

 Basis for Listing

-The historical range of the Poweshiek Skipperling (Oarisma poweshiek) is almost entirely confined to the northern part of the tallgrass prairie, from southeastern Manitoba through Minnesota and the eastern Dakotas, south to Iowa, and east to Illinois and northeast Indiana.
+The historical range of the Poweshiek Skipperling (Oarisma poweshiek) is almost entirely confined to the northern part of the tallgrass prairie from southeastern Manitoba through Minnesota and the eastern Dakotas, south to Iowa, and east to Illinois and northeast Indiana.
 Disjunct populations occur in southern Michigan in prairie-like wetlands (Layberry et al. 1998; Opler et al. 2006).
-Prior to settlement, the Poweshiek Skipperling was probably one of the most abundant butterflies of Minnesota’s prairie region (Prairie Parkland and Tallgrass Aspen Parklands provinces), but its prairie habitat has been reduced to small, isolated remnants that collectively comprise only a tiny fraction of its formerly vast expanse (Minnesota’s Remaining Native Prairie).
+Prior to settlement, the Poweshiek Skipperling was probably one of the most abundant butterflies of Minnesota’s prairie region (Prairie Parkland and Tallgrass Aspen Parklands provinces), but its prairie habitat has been reduced to small isolated remnants that collectively comprise only a tiny fraction of its formerly vast expanse (Minnesota’s Remaining Native Prairie).
 It has suffered similar habitat loss throughout its prairie range.
-The only documented records of its occurrence in Illinois and Indiana are from the late 19th Century (Bouseman et al. 2006; Selby 2005), and Wisconsin records are from a handful of sites in the southeast quarter of the state (Selby 2005).
+The only documented records of its occurrence in Illinois and Indiana are from the late 20th Century (Bouseman et al. 2006; Selby 2005), and Wisconsin records are from a handful of sites in the southeast quarter of the state (Selby 2005).
 As of a recent status assessment of this species, done for the U.S. Fish and Wildlife Service (Selby 2005), it still occurred in a number of sites in northern Iowa and northeast South Dakota, a few sites in southeast North Dakota, and three sites in southeast Wisconsin.
 Western Minnesota supported the majority of known, extant occurrences at that time.
 Colonies of the skipperling were still present in about 70 per cent of the 16 sites where it had been recorded in Michigan.
 Although it was not rare in Minnesota, it was considered vulnerable because of the continuing loss of native prairie, the small size of most populations, and their isolation from each other.
 Accordingly, it was listed as a species of special concern in 1984, and its listing was not changed in the 1996 review of the list.
-However, it has become apparent that the Poweshiek Skipperling has suffered a precipitous decline throughout its prairie range beginning around 2000-2001, and it may now be extirpated in Iowa, Minnesota, and the Dakotas.
+However, it has become apparent that the Poweshiek Skipperling has suffered a precipitous decline throughout its prairie range beginning around 2000-2001, and it may now have been extirpated from Iowa, Minnesota, and the Dakotas.
 It has also disappeared from many of the Michigan sites.
-The last confirmed sightings of this butterfly in Minnesota were in 2007, despite extensive, annual surveys beginning in 2013.
-The only known, remaining population in the western part of its range, where more than 95 per cent of the species’ global population occurred, is in Manitoba, Canada, a few kilometers north of the Minnesota border.
+The last confirmed sightings of this butterfly in Minnesota were in 2007, despite extensive annual surveys beginning in 2013.
+The only known remaining population in the western part of its range, where more than 95 per cent of the species’ global population occurred, is in Manitoba, Canada, a few kilometers north of the Minnesota border.
 These facts prompted the Minnesota Department of Natural Resources (MN DNR) to revise its state status in 2013 from special concern to endangered.
 Because the skipperling also appears to be declining in Wisconsin and Michigan, the U.S. Fish and Wildlife Service listed it as federally endangered in 2014.
-Concluding that the Poweshiek Skipperling is extirpated in the state is premature, though searches since 2013 of a large fraction of the many sites in Minnesota where the species used to occur have failed to find it.
+Concluding that the Poweshiek Skipperling has been extirpated from the state is premature, though searches since 2013 of a large fraction of the many sites in Minnesota where the species used to occur have failed to find it.

 The Poweshiek Skipperling is a small butterfly, more delicate looking than most “grass” skippers (subfamily Hesperiinae) in Minnesota.
 The forewing length (base to apex) is 1.4-1.6 cm (0.55-0.63 in.) in both sexes.
 Antennae are short and relatively stout and have blunt-tipped clubs.
 Although capable of rapid flight, this skipper more typically flies erratically just above the grasses at a speed that is relatively easy to follow with the eye.
 Its flight rarely exhibits the “skipping” quality that gives the family its name.